Rinthy-AI/gemm/gemm.md

 to get efficient in-place transposition.

 Note that everything is over-parenthesized because this is a macro, and the arguments are *expressions*, not values.
-If `x` is something like `idx / NUM_ROWS`, then without parentheses the order of operations might not play out how we'd expect.
+If `y_max` is something like `a + b`, then without parentheses the order of operations might not play out how we'd expect.
 (This bit me during development.)
 To ensure that the arguments are evaluated first, we wrap them up in parens.

 ```cpp
 #define IDX(x, y, y_max) ((x) * (y_max) + (y))